jianlirong/QingStor-C-SDK/README.md

-# QingStor SDK for Java
+# QingStor SDK for SDK

 The official QingStor SDK for the C/C++ programming language.